rumbler/rumbler-portfolio/docs/GIT_WORKFLOW.md

    - Create branch `feat/name` from `development`
    - Develop and commit changes
    - Open PR to `development`
-   - Merge after approval
+   - Merge after approval and CI checks
+   - Automatic deployment to development environment for testing

-2. **Release Preparation**
+2. **Release Process**
+   - In development branch:
+     - Run `pnpm version:patch` (or minor/major)
+     - Push version changes
    - Open PR from `development` to `main`
-   - After approval and merge:
+   - After approval and CI checks:
+     - Switch to main branch
+     - Run `pnpm version:patch` (or minor/major)
-     - CI generates RC tag automatically
+     - Tag is created and pushed automatically
-     - Deploys to release environment
+     - CI deploys to release environment
+     - After validation in release, promotes to production

-3. **Production Release**
+3. **Production Issues**
-   - Test RC version in release environment
-   - If approved:
+   - For urgent fixes:
-     - Create production tag manually
+     - Create `fix/name` from `main`
+     - Fix the issue
+     - Run `pnpm version:patch` in main
+     - Deploy to release for validation
-     - CI deploys to production
+     - After validation, promote to production
-   - If issues found:
-     - Fix in `development`
-     - New PR to `main`
+     - Merge back to both `main` AND `development`
-     - New RC generated
+   - For non-urgent fixes:
+     - Create `fix/name` from `development`
+     - Fix the issue
+     - Follow normal release process

 ## ✅ Best Practices

 - Keep commits small and focused
 - Write meaningful commit messages
 - Update documentation when needed
-- Always create PR for `main`
+- Always create PR for changes
 - Perform thorough code reviews
+- Test in development before release
-- Test RCs properly before production
+- Validate in release before production
+- Use version bump script for releases
+- Keep branches synchronized